fpga-open-speech-tools/simulink_models/models/delay_and_sum_beamformer/README.md

 ## Usage
 - `Azimuth`: The horizontal steering angle in degrees (audio coming from this direction is reinforced); this ranges between +/-90 degrees.
-- `Elevation`: The vertical steering angle in degrees (audio coming from this direction is reincofreced); this ranges between +/-90 degrees.
+- `Elevation`: The vertical steering angle in degrees (audio coming from this direction is reinforced); this ranges between +/-90 degrees.

 ## Implementation
 The following block diagram shows a high-level view of the implementation.